 How can charging medical debt to your credit card become a potential problem?
-For one thing, when you pay off a large medical bill with a credit card, you could be moving a debt that is interest-free for some period into one that accrues interest.
+For one thing, when you pay off a large medical bill with a credit card, you could be moving a debt that is interest-free for some period into one that accrues interest right away.

-For example, according to Credit Karma’s Debt Repayment Calculator, a $4,000 medical bill on a credit card at 18 percent interest with monthly payments of $200 for two years would cost you around an additional $800 in interest.
+For example, a $4,000 medical bill on a credit card at 18% interest, with monthly payments of $200 for two years, would cost you around $800 in interest.

-- Insurance errors.
-Study your insurance policy to see what’s covered and compare the Explanation of Benefits (EOB) forms from your insurance company against the medical bills.
+- Insurance errors — Study your insurance policy to see what’s covered and compare the Explanation of Benefits forms from your insurance company against the medical bills.
 If you find discrepancies, call your insurance company’s customer service department.

 For higher debts, you may want to consider hiring a qualified medical billing or patient advocate to check for errors and negotiate with the hospital.
-Most advocates charge an average hourly rate ranging from $100 to $200, or 20 to 30 percent of the amount saved, according to Dreher.
+Most advocates charge an average hourly rate ranging from $100 to $200, or 20% to 30% of the amount saved.